ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 Let's instead take a different approach.
 Let us create an auxiliary array that tracks the size of the largest possible palindrome centered at each character.
-As some palindromes may have even number of characters -- `"aa"`, say -- and whose point of symmetry occurs between characters, we will use a special indexing trick to track these as well.
+As some palindromes may have even number of characters -- `"aa"` (say) -- and whose point of symmetry occurs between characters, we will use a special indexing trick to track these as well.
 Often the index tricks can be thought of as inserting a special character `#` between each character, and at the front